 I Love: Jasmin shares her life stories, fabulous parenting tips and the knitting projects she has on the go.

 Kristy Glass Knits by Kristy Glass

-What We Love: Kristy’s love of the fiber industry and the people who make it all happen shines through in her podcasts.
+I Love: Kristy’s love of the fiber industry and the people who make it all happen shines through in her podcasts.
 The interviews she hosts feature wonderful and interesting people.
-Kristy seems to thoroughly enjoy what she does.
-Her own finished objects are full of color!

 Stash and Burn by Nicole and Jenny

 Nicole and Jenny are avid knitters and love to share their passion for their craft including dyeing yarn.

 I Love: They each have a great sense of humor and a passion for knitting, that shines through their podcasts.